 I have an irritable uterus.

 Frankly, I think that is a name that only a male could have come up as it’s rather less than complimentary to my poor uterus.
 The short explanation is that while I’m not pregnant my uterus is as happy as a clam.
 It’s only when I’m with child that it becomes irritable.
-Its irritability presents itself with excessive Braxton Hicks contractions.
+And its irritability presents itself with excessive (and early) Braxton Hicks contractions.

 This post contains some affiliate links.
 Click here to read my full disclosure policy.